AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/inbox.md

     * Confirm the appropriate action, for example, re-assign.
     * Cancel the action
-    * Select the back arrow to return to the inbox, for example if an action wizard or documentation page has been opened, you can return to the Inbox.
+    * Select the back arrow to return to the inbox, for example, if an action wizard or documentation page has been opened, you can return to the Inbox.

 ## Creating a Task {#creating-a-task}